Faculty and Staff

 Use a UCC Service

-Please use this form to let us know if you are assigning one of these UCC Services.
+Please use the UCC Request Form to let us know if you are assigning one of these UCC Services.
 By filling out this form, we will follow up to make sure you have instructions to share with students and help you set a deadline.
 After the deadline is over, we can provide a list of students who have completed the assignment.
 If you have questions, please contact the Faculty Fellow, Dr. Brian Lagotte who can guide you through your options.

 Getting Started Appointments: In these 30-minute appointments, students will connect with a career coach to learn how to get to start using our most popular career tools and programs such as HireJayhawks and Career Communities.